 On a deeply personal level, Madeline McIntosh is committed to helping vulnerable persons get the Federal benefits they need.
 She knows how a health condition can disable a person.
 She's been committed to her own father Jesse, who is a Veteran, disabled and unable to care for himself.

 So, not only is Madeline McIntosh there for her father, she is also here for you.
-She will listen to you tell your story and talk about your disability or bankruptcy relief.
-Next, she will plan your case, gather your medical evidence and accurately complete the forms exactly the way that the Social Security Administration and the Bankruptcy Court wants.
+She will listen to you tell your story and talk about your disability.
+Next, she will plan your case, gather your medical evidence and accurately complete the forms exactly the way that the Social Security Administration wants.

 Servicing the Dallas/Ft Worth and the State of Texas